ArthurDassier/Mjolnir_kit/README.md

 Throttle is based on whether or not a centroid exists - car goes faster when centroid is present and slows down when there is none.

 Steering is based on a P controller implemented by its error function.
-Gains can be tweaked in the **lane_guidance.py** script.
+Gain can be tuned in the **lane_guidance.py** script.

 ## Topics